Profiles

 | Cash reserve | Lower (aggressive route accumulation) |

 Strength.
 Builds the route economy fast.
 Tariff boost compounds Commerce income.
-Independent of Acts of Congress for most of the game.
+Independent of the Acts for most of the game, and the broker fee turns opponents’ movement into income.
+The strongest of the two non-Treasury paths — 34% of canonical games at v1.5.0.

 Weakness.
 No industrial Capacity bonuses available.
-Vulnerable to Shipping Disruption card.
+Vulnerable to the Shipping Disruption card.

 Manufacturer / Industry (Wright)